• >

 The last thing you want is to have to rush around the property because you have another viewing booked 10 minutes later, or because the estate agent is rushing to another appointment.

 Walking through the front door and immediately imagining yourself living in the property can be a good sign.
-However, it is also likely to mean that you are looking through rose-tinted glasses for the rest of the viewing.
+However, it's also likely to mean that you're looking through rose-tinted glasses for the rest of the viewing.

 Even if you feel that a property could be the one, try to look around the rest of the flat or house with a critical eye.

-If you do find a problem you may be able to negotiate a reduction in price, but even if it is too big an issue to resolve it is still better to find it before you are financially committed.
+If you do find a problem, you may be able to negotiate a reduction in price, but even if it's too big an issue to resolve it's still better to find it before you are financially committed.

-• If you have to attend a first viewing when it is dark and like the house or flat, try to arrange a second viewing during the day before putting in an offer.
+If you have to attend a first viewing when it's dark and you like the property, try to arrange a second viewing during the day before putting in an offer.

-• If you have viewed the property in the day and want a better idea of what the area is like in the evening, arrange a second viewing later in the day.
+If you've viewed the property in the day and want a better idea of what the area is like in the evening, arrange a second viewing later in the day.

 This will give you an idea of how light the property is at different times of the day, how loud the neighbours are and what the neighbourhood is like after dusk.